 This page covers the following topics:

-Postgraduate loan repayments started from April 2019,and in very basic terms, student loan repayments of this type of loan are due at a rate of 6%:
+Postgraduate loan repayments started from April 2019, and in very basic terms, student loan repayments of this type of loan are due at a rate of 6% for both the 2019/20 and 2020/21 tax years:

 - on your earnings over £21,000 a year, whether from employment or self-employment (Note that your earnings are calculated before taking off tax, National Insurance contributions (NIC) or pension contributions).